Generating TLS certificates for server HTTPS

 -CAcreateserial -extfile domain.ext

-Verifying Certificate
+Verifying the Certificate

 openssl x509 -text -noout -in ca-signed.crt